rmotr-group-projects/pyp-w3-gw-decorators-toolbox/hints/1-class-decorators.md

 # Hint 1 - Decorator that receives arguments

 `timeout`, `debug` are both decorators that receive arguments.
 An easy way to implement that with Python is through a _"Class Decorator"_.
-Example related to yesterday's class:
+Example:

 ```python
 class only_num_arguments(object):